 Then it was time to set the clocks back an hour.
 We were so tired but we watched several episodes of Cannon.
 We are on the final DVD.
 Then at 10pm, David turned it off.

 This morning, it was very light at 6:30am.
-It was 38° but soon rose to 70°.
+It was 38° but soon the temperature rose to 70°.
 We got ready for church.
 We went to our church in San Antonio today so we had to leave an hour before it starts.
 It was a very good service.

 After church, we stopped by our business to get some things and make sure everything was okay.